sgmurphy/wordpress-plugins/greenshift-animation-and-page-builder-blocks/readme.txt

 = SOME EXCLUSIVE BENEFITS =

-✅ Ready library of sections and layouts with FSE support ✅ SVG shape libraries.
-Add extended formating to each block or animated dividers ✅ Advanced containers and Rows.
+✅ Ready library of sections and layouts with FSE support ✅ Interaction Layes.
+Add interactivity to blocks with triggers, conditions and actions ✅ Dynamic attributes and dynamic motion.
+Make chains of animations and connections with dynamic data ✅ Advanced containers, Rows, CSS grid.
 Control every aspect of align, spacing, position, flexible position, responsive up to 4 breakpoints, flexbox and css grid options.
-✅ Advanced position control.
-You can set css position via CSS transform, position or margins.
-✅ Mobile smart scroll for sections.
+✅ Design helpers in editor.
+Change position, spacing, border, size directly in editor ✅ Mobile smart scroll for sections and Marquee block.
 Turn your regular columns and blocks to scrollable items on mobiles or carousels.
 ✅ Advanced sliders and tabs.
 Make any kind of content as carousel/slider/tabs.
 Convert regular gallery to advanced 3d slider ✅ Extended background options (color/gradient/videos) and overlays with hover transitions.
 ✅ CSS scroll animations and hover transitions without libraries.